-- 10) Project Financing.
+11) Project Financing.
 Describe project capital costs and construction schedule, even if the project is currently applying only for "planning phase" projects.
-For "planning phase" projects, also describe costs for solely that phase and sources of funding. - Capital costs for the PGLWP Phase I are currently anticipated to be \$3,700,000.00.
+For "planning phase" projects, also describe costs for solely that phase and sources of funding.

+- Capital costs for the PGLWP Phase I are currently anticipated to be \$4,900,000.00.
 The current vision for the construction schedule is to fast track completion of the project design engineering and construction by the selection of a Design-Build Contractor.
-The D-B Contractor would be selected by May 30, 2014.
+The D-B Contractor would be selected by in the first quarter of 2015.
 Full construction including start-up would be completed within one year.
-Funding source: California CWSRF Loan Funds, Water Purchase Agreement with CalAm for any customers in addition to the City of Pacific Grove - Approximately \$182,000 has been expended to date for project planning.
-An additional \$253,000 is planned for expenditure this year for project planning and design.
+Funding source: California CWSRF Loan Funds, - Approximately \$486,004 has been expended to date for project planning.
+An additional \$203,000 is planned for expenditure this year for project planning and design.
 Funding source: City General Fund, State Water Resources Control Board Facilities Planning Grant, MPWMD water project funding